-As the workspace industry continues its remarkable growth, potential members have an increasing number of spaces to choose from.
-So it’s essential that your flexible office space or coworking space website catch—and keep—the attention of people browsing for community and prospects, including easy access to meeting rooms, virtual office plans, mail services, event space etc.
+When looking for coworking space, potential members have an increasing number of options to choose from.
+So it’s essential that your flexible office website catch—and keep—the attention of people browsing for a workplace, including easy access to meeting rooms, virtual office plans, mail services, event space etc.

 If potential members encounter a website that is slow, sluggish, non-intuitive, confusing to navigate or lacking essential functionality, they will leave and move on to another one.

-It’s easy to set-it-and-forget-it when it comes to your workspace website, but it’s important to revisit and update it regularly to turn casual web searchers into leads, customers and members.
-Here are six telltale signs that it’s time to update your workspace website.
+It’s easy to set-it-and-forget-it when it comes to your coworking space website, but it’s important to revisit and update it regularly to turn casual web searchers into leads, customers and members.
+Here are six telltale signs that it’s time to update your flex office website.

 You have a few seconds to catch peoples’ attention with your website.
 Searchers have lots of options and will take any excuse to click away from your site.

 If your pages take more than three seconds to load then your website speed is an issue.
-As CloudVO Marketing Manager Kim Seipel explains, “Users expect fast loading times when it comes to websites.
-If your pages take too long to load, it creates a poor user experience and a bad first impression for your brand.”
+As CloudVO Marketing Manager Kim Seipel explains, “Users expect fast loading times.
+If your pages take too long to appear, it creates a poor user experience and a bad first impression for your brand.”

 Seipel adds, “Most users will simply give up, move on to the next site, and probably never come back.”

 It’s no longer acceptable to have a website that renders well on a desktop or laptop, but falls apart (or becomes a user nightmare) on mobile.
-Many people use mobile devices to research, shop and purchase workspace offerings, so your website has to serve them.
+Everyone uses mobile devices to research, shop and purchase workspace offerings, so your website has to serve them.

 Make sure your site is mobile responsive, meaning that it will detect the visitor’s screen size and orientation and change the layout accordingly.